nickarms/100-days-of-code/r1-log.md

 ### R1D25
 Coding after a couple hours of bouldering and I'm WIPED!
 Still chunking away through reversing a string and it's amazing how many false starts I've had.
 Hope this stuff gets easier (or at least different). https://twitter.com/sirnixalot/status/957534393110691841

+### R1D26
+Feeling a tad smarter after today - finished up the string reversal problem (why was this so hard for me?) and started and finished another one in the same day.
+Now stuck on a third one that's a variation on a theme.
+Feels like these should be getting easier and they're maybe a little easier (emphasis on little) but I still feel like something is eluding me. https://twitter.com/sirnixalot/status/957852693489377280